 The Pen Tool is used to define your own vector points and create custom paths with Bezier Curves.

-To activate the Pen Tool, simply tap the Pen icon in the Toolbar.
+To activate the Pen Tool, simply tap the Pen icon in the Toolbar or press the <key>P<key> key.

-As soon as you activate the Pen tool and start drawing on your canvas, the Node Types Options will appear at the top of the Style Tab allowing you to change the types of the Bezier curves.
-The supported Node Types you can find in Vectornator are: Single (1), Mirrored (2), Asymmetrical (3), Disconnected (4).
+As soon as you activate the Pen tool and start drawing on your canvas, the some specific options will appear at the top of the Style Tab:

-In Vectornator, there are four useful gesture combos to help you define the Node type and change your path's curves.
+In Vectornator, there are four useful gesture combos to help you define the Node type and change your path's curves while drawing with the Pen Tool.

 #1 - Hold one more finger